← Back to Blog

 A second pattern that comes up constantly in r/Bumble_BFF and r/MakingFriends threads is swipe fatigue.
 Users describe the format as identical to a dating app: same photo-first stack, same snap judgments, same hollow feeling after an hour of swiping.
 Several describe running through dozens of profiles in a session and feeling drained rather than hopeful.
 When you have nothing in common with someone beyond a photo and a city, the conversation has nowhere to go.

-The third complaint — documented across both communities — is that conversations die even when both people try.
+The third complaint, documented across both communities, is that conversations die even when both people try.
 Users say they match, someone sends a friendly opener, the other person responds, and then the thread fizzles after three exchanges.
-There is no hook, no shared context, no reason to keep going.
-Without something real underneath the match, the chat ends not from rudeness but from having nothing left to say.
+There is nothing underneath to keep it going, no hook or shared context to build on.
+Without something real beneath the match, the chat ends not from rudeness but from having nothing left to say.

 Bumble BFF Review: Why People Leave